knoxa/knoxa.github.io/pentominoes/index.md

 but sometimes gets to a stage where there are 11 (occassionally 10) unique pentominoes, and the transformations just repeat around a short loop.
 Either result happens within a few thousand transformations.

-I also tried exluding the X pentomino from the choice of pair to transform.
+I also tried excluding the X pentomino from the choice of pair to transform.
 This produced fewer proper solutions and more degenerate 11 pentomino solutions, but finished more quickly either way.
 Interestingly, one of the degenerate solutions (in just 78 transformations) was a very near miss: